liliansom/liliansom/README.md

 ###

 <p align="left">Welcome to my Github!<br>Hi!
-I'm Lilian and I'm a Back-End Developer!<br>I use Python and SQL for program development and I have experience in developing CRUD applications with these technologies.<br>I graduated in Nursing from the University of São Paulo, which gave me skills in the areas of organization, communication and teamwork, resulting from my experience in the profession.</p>
+I'm Lilian and I'm a Data Scientist!<br>I use Python and SQL for data processing and analysis.
+I also have experience in developing CRUD applications with these technologies.<br>
+I graduated in Nursing from the University of São Paulo, which gave me skills in the areas of organization, communication and teamwork, resulting from my experience in the profession.</p>

 ###